logzio/logz-docs/_source/user-guide/users/single-sign-on/sso-sub.md

 To add and assign SSO groups, navigate to [Settings > Manage users](https://app.logz.io/#/dashboard/settings/manage-users) and click the **SSO Groups** tab.

 Next, click on **+ New SSO group** button, paste the name of the relevant SSO group created in your SSO provider, and choose the appropriate permissions from the dropdown list.
 View the detailed list of available permissions and what they include, [here](/user-guide/users/#access-level-per-role).

+To ensure the correct permissions are transferred, use the **exact SSO group name** declared in the SSO provider.
+{:.info-box.important}

 These SSO groups will have access to all accounts connected to your main Logz.io account.
 Users within these groups will enjoy the following abilities: